-- The victim and alleged accused may be accompanied to the interview by an advisor or support person - Appeal Procedures: - The student may appeal a decision by filing a written appeal with the Associate Vice President of Student Engagement (or designee) within seven (5) calendar days of the decision made by the AVP of Students and Student Conduct Officer. - o The TVCC C.A.R.E.
+- The victim and alleged accused may be accompanied to the interview by an advisor or support person - Appeal Procedures: - The student may appeal a decision by filing a written appeal with the Director of Student Life (or designee) within seven (5) calendar days of the decision made by the Student Conduct Officer. - The TVCC C.A.R.E.
 Team will then accept the appeal and schedule a meeting with the appellant within ten (10) business days.
 The appeal is heard and findings will be issued within three (3) business days.
 The C.A.R.E.
 Team is the final decision.